Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • Apr 2

 To a seasoned investor, a Rs 100 vs Rs 1,000 minimum SIP distinction might seem trivial.
-But the implications are much deeper than they appear on the surface.
+But for the first-time investor, this number shapes three critical dimensions of investment behaviour.

 Consider three dimensions in which this number shapes behaviour.